Rolleston coal mine

-The Rolleston Coal Mine is an open-cut coal mine located in Central Queensland, Australia.
-The mine has coal reserves amounting to 600 million tonnes of thermal coal.
-The mine has an annual production capacity of 14 million tonnes run of mine coal.
+The Rolleston Coal Mine is an open-cut coal mine located in Central Queensland, Australia, with reserves amounting to 600 million tonnes of thermal coal.
+The mine has an annual production capacity of 14 million tonnes.
 It is one of numerous coal mines in the Bowen Basin.

-The mine is jointly owned by Glencore, Sumitomo Corporation and Winfield Energy.
-It was acquired by Xstrata after its purchase of Mount Isa Mines in 2003.
-Full development of the Rolleston mine was approved by Xstrata in February 2004.
-Mining operations begin in 2005.
-Winfield Energy acquired the 12.5% interest formerly held by Itochu on 8 February 2019.
+The mine is wholly owned by Glencore.

+Xstrata acquired it from Mount Isa Mines in 2003, proceeded with development, and began mining operations in 2005.
+Glencore merged with Xstrata in 2013.
+Winfield Energy acquired the 12.5% interest formerly held by Itochu in February 2019.
+Glencore acquired Winfield Energy's 12.5% in January 2021 and Sumitomo's 12.5% later that year, giving it 100% ownership.

 Rolleston Mine is approved to produce six million tonnes per year for export and two million for domestic use.
-Coal from Rolleston Mine leaves the country via the Port of Gladstone.
-The majority of the mine's haulage is conducted by Aurizon under contract using electric locomotives.
-Coal from the mine is used to power the Gladstone Power Station.
+Coal is exported from the mine via the Port of Gladstone.
+The majority of the mine's haulage is conducted under contract by Aurizon using electric locomotives.
+Coal from the mine is also used to power the Gladstone Power Station.

 Floods

-Excess water filled the mine pits in 2010 affecting production.
-The mine was forced to declare force majeure after the 2010–2011 Queensland floods affected rail operations.
+Excess water filled the mine pits in 2010, affecting production, and the mine was forced to declare force majeure after the 2010–2011 Queensland floods affected rail operations.